AGIB (AGIB) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AGIB Historical Price

-According to the latest data gathered on AGIB live price page, the current price of AGIB is 0.012USD.
+According to the latest data gathered on AGIB live price page, the current price of AGIB is 0.01419USD.
 The circulating supply of AGIB(AGIB) is

 In the past 24 hours, AGIB has shown a price movement of